clubside/clubside-web-components/README.md

 #### Form support

 The component is fully compatible inside `<form>` elements.
 Seeting the `required` attribute will deny validity until a media file has been set.
+As this component encodes the chosen file `multipart` form handling is not required.

 ## &lt;progress-bar&gt;